BACK

 4. Personalization & Surprise Elements

-Customize deliverables or communications with the client’s style and goals.
+Customize deliverables and communications to match their style and goals.
+Generic feels lazy.

-Include surprise add-ons: free template, design tweak, bonus analytics report, etc.
+Include surprise add-ons: a free template, design tweak, bonus report.
+Something they didn't ask for but clearly needed.

 5. Proactive Communication Framework

-Set expectations: Send a welcome email outlining process, timelines, and contacts.
+Set expectations early.
+Send a welcome email outlining process, timelines, and who to contact for what.

-Celebrate progress: Recognize client wins—publicly with their permission.
+Celebrate progress.
+Recognize client wins publicly with their permission.
+It costs nothing and means a lot.

 6. Feedback, Appreciation & Relationship Building

-Show appreciation: Send a thank-you note after feedback or testimonial received.
+Send a thank-you note after receiving feedback or a testimonial.
+Acknowledge the effort they put in.

-Share successes: Tag or mention the client (with approval) on social or in case studies.
+Share successes.
+Tag or mention the client in case studies or social posts with their approval.

-Invite clients to beta programs, webinars, or VIP groups to deepen engagement.
+Invite clients to beta programs, webinars, or VIP groups.
+Deepen the relationship beyond transactions.

 7. Client Recovery (When Things Go Wrong)